The best hotels in Luganville

 Million Dollar Point Lodge in Palikulo Bay pushes to $290-420/night and earns a 9.2 rating.
 It's not for everyone.
 Palikulo is 12 minutes east of town, and the surroundings are remote by design.
 But the dive access is unmatched, and if you're spending $400/night you should be getting something genuinely special.
 Here, you are.

-Luganville's best neighborhoods
+Luganville's best hotel regions

 Luganville is compact but deceptive.
 Prioritize the Seafront strip and East Coastline first. that's where the water access, dive shops, and sunset views are.
 Everything else is a backup plan.